memsql/singlestore-spark-connector/README.md

     .load("foo")
 ```

-Example of configuring the `singlestore-spark-connector` using an external table in Spark SQL:
+The following example configures the `singlestore-spark-connector` using an external table in Spark SQL:
 ```sql
 CREATE TABLE bar USING singlestore OPTIONS ('ddlEndpoint'='singlestore-master.cluster.internal','dbtable'='foo.bar')
 ```

 For Java/Python versions of some of these examples, visit the section ["Java & Python Example"](#java-python-example)

-## Writing to SingleStore
+## Writing to SingleStoreDB

-The `singlestore-spark-connector` supports saving dataframes to SingleStore using the Spark write API.
+The `singlestore-spark-connector` supports saving dataframes to SingleStoreDB using the Spark write API.
 Here is a basic example of using this API:

 ```scala
 df.write